garylirocks/quickrefs/ansible.markdown

 ### Azure credentials

-Use an service principal, it should have proper permissions on the target subscription, two ways for credentials:
+Use a service principal, it should have proper permissions on the target subscription, two ways for credentials:

 1. Put it in `~/.azure/credentials`